The AppInChina Cloud Provider Index - AppInChina | The Market

 Parent company: KINGSOFT

-Description: Founded in 2012, KINGSOFT Cloud is the leading cloud service provider in China.
-Since its establishment, KINGSOFT Cloud has developed a comprehensive suite of cloud computing services, with solutions for many industries, such as government, finance, AIoT, healthcare, industrial engineering, media, video, game, education, Internet, content services.
+Description: Founded in 2012, KINGSOFT Cloud has developed a comprehensive suite of cloud computing services, with solutions for many industries, such as government, finance, AIoT, healthcare, industrial engineering, media, video, game, education, Internet, content services.
 These solutions integrate with AI, big data, IoT, blockchain, edge computing, and AR/VR technologies.

 3.70%